John Seymour (1474–1536)

 Sir John Seymour, Knight banneret (c.
 1474 – 21 December 1536) was an English soldier and a courtier who served both Henry VII and Henry VIII.
-Born into a prominent gentry family, he is best known as the father of Henry VIII's third wife, Jane Seymour, and hence grandfather of king Edward VI of England.
+Born into a prominent gentry family, he is best known as the father of Henry VIII's third wife, Jane Seymour, and hence the maternal grandfather of king Edward VI of England.

 Family

 The Seymours were descendants of an Anglo-Norman family that took its name from St. Maur-sur-Loire in Touraine.
 William de St. Maur in 1240 held the manors of Penhow and Woundy (now called Undy) in Monmouthshire.
 William's great-grandson, Sir Roger de St. Maur, had two sons: John, whose granddaughter conveyed these manors by marriage into the family of Bowlay of Penhow, who bore the Seymour arms; and Sir Roger (c.
 1308 – before 1366), who married Cicely, eldest sister and heir of John de Beauchamp, 3rd Baron Beauchamp.
 Cicely brought to the Seymours the manor of Hache, Somerset, and her grandson, Roger Seymour, by his marriage with Maud, daughter and heir of Sir William Esturmy, acquired Wulfhall (or Wolf Hall) in the parish of Great Bedwyn in the Savernake Forest, Wiltshire.
 Sir John Seymour was a great-great-grandson of this Roger Seymour.